Vallum/vallum.github.io/Optimizing_parallel_performance_of_resampling_with_tensorflow.md

  - decoding compressed images like jpeg is a totally CPU bound job
    - and can be parallelized in map with parallel calls and should be.
  - (Shuffle) buffer(list) of decoded image tensors occupy very large bulk of memory.
-   - Transmitting of image tensors causes huge bus I/O, because of memory copy.
+   - Transmitting of image tensors causes huge bus I/O, because of memory copying.
    - So after decode image files like JPEG, any operation which needs mem-copy should be minimized.

  - Not to make GPUs hang out, disk I/O, bus I/O, CPU resource should not be exausted at all times.